JoedHernandez1995/Rainy-Shiny-Cloudy-App/README.md

 App features:

-  - Displays current weather based on user location.
+  - Displays current weather based on user location in real time.
   - Displays a 5 day / 3 hour forecast for the location.

 Rainy Shiny Cloudy uses Location Services from iOS to get the user's current location.